 Individuals can apply for an ATT by calling the CFP or by submitting form RCMP 5490.

-For more information on which firearms are restricted or prohibited, and regarding prohibited devices, please also consult the Criminal Code and the Regulations Prescribing Certain Firearms and other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted.
+For more information on which firearms are restricted or prohibited, and regarding prohibited devices, please also consult the Criminal Code and the Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited, Restricted or Non-Restricted.

 For more information, contact the CFP.